Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/8.7/Feature-80579-ImprovedJavaScriptModalAPI.rst

 ^^^^^

 The ``style`` option will change the appearance of the modal like the ``severity`` both without contextual meaning.
-The default option is :javascript:`Modal.styles.light`.
+The default option is :js:`Modal.styles.light`.
-The second available option is :javascript:`Modal.styles.dark` will override all contextual styling.
+The second available option is :js:`Modal.styles.dark` will override all contextual styling.

 .. code-block:: javascript